doramatadora/vault-wrapper/README.md

 # vault-wrapper
 If you need a way to list all secrets from your Hashicorp Vault, this is the dirtiest and least fancy.

-The implementation assumes a very specific structure (`VAULT_URL/repo/buildenvironment/`) because it suits me thusly at this time.
+The implementation downloads all secrets at a specific path, including children.

 ## installation